lewis-creates/music-review/README.md

 - Offer the ability to register an account, alloweing the user to see and manage their own reviews on a single page.
 - To keep the user informed as they create, edit and delete reviews with confirmation of each step.
 - To allow the user to search for reviews quickly and easily.

+### **Wireframes**

+Wireframes are all based on a central responsive design using bootstrap, so only desktop wireframes have been provided.

+PLACEHOLDER WIREFRAME IMAGES NEEEDED